techcto/quickstart-solodev-eks/pages/deploy-solodev-eks.md

 The Amazon S3 template URL (used for the CloudFormation configuration) should be preselected.
 Click "Next" to continue.

 <strong>Specify Details</strong><br />
-The following parameters must be configured to launch your Solodev DCX CloudFormation stack:
+The following parameters must be configured to launch your Solodev EKS CloudFormation stack:

 <table>
 	<tr>